AI Agent Index

 Pros

-- ✓Highest autonomous execution capability among coding agents: Cognition reports approximately 75% task completion on well-defined engineering tasks, handling the full loop from planning through implementation to pull request submission without developer supervision.
+• Highest autonomous execution capability among coding agents: Cognition reports approximately 75% task completion on well-defined engineering tasks, handling the full loop from planning through implementation to pull request submission without developer supervision.
+Nubank documented 8 to 12x engineering efficiency gains on a multi-million line migration.

-- ✓Windsurf IDE usage now bundled with all paid Devin plans: Pro at $20/month includes both autonomous Devin background sessions and Windsurf IDE agentic coding, combining two distinct modes of AI-assisted development under a single subscription with no equivalent from Cursor, Claude Code, or GitHub Copilot.
+• Devin Desktop (formerly Windsurf) IDE usage now bundled with all paid plans: Pro at $20/month includes both autonomous Devin Cloud sessions and Devin Desktop agentic coding, combining two distinct modes of AI-assisted development under a single subscription with no equivalent from Cursor, Claude Code, or GitHub Copilot.

-- ✓Native Slack and Linear integrations on Pro tier: engineering teams can assign tasks directly from their existing workflow tools and receive status updates without context-switching to a separate Devin interface, fitting into existing sprint and issue management processes.
+• Native Slack, Linear, and GitHub integrations on Pro tier: engineering teams can assign tasks directly from their existing workflow tools and receive status updates without context-switching to a separate interface.
+MCP support extends connectivity to external tools and data sources.

 Limitations

-- ⚠Asynchronous operation creates a slow feedback loop: Devin tasks take minutes to hours rather than the near-instant responses developers expect from Cursor or Claude Code, making it unsuitable for tight iteration, debugging sessions, or pair programming workflows where real-time interaction matters.
+• Asynchronous operation creates a slow feedback loop: Devin tasks take minutes to hours rather than the near-instant responses developers expect from Cursor or Claude Code, making it unsuitable for tight iteration, debugging sessions, or pair programming workflows where real-time interaction matters.

-- ⚠Performance degrades on ambiguous and open-ended requirements: Devin excels on bounded, well-specified tasks with clear success criteria, but the 25% failure rate rises significantly on open-ended feature development, unusual codebases, or tasks requiring architectural judgment.
+• Performance degrades on ambiguous and open-ended requirements: Devin excels on bounded, well-specified tasks with clear success criteria, but the 25% failure rate rises significantly on open-ended feature development, unusual codebases, or tasks requiring architectural judgment that benefits from human context.

-- ⚠Pay-as-you-go billing past quota creates cost unpredictability: Pro at $20/month includes a Devin usage quota that can be exceeded on complex multi-step tasks, with additional usage billed at rates not displayed on the pricing page, making monthly spend difficult to predict for teams running multiple concurrent tasks.
+• Pay-as-you-go billing past quota creates cost unpredictability: Pro at $20/month includes a usage quota that can be exceeded on complex multi-step tasks, with additional usage billed at API pricing rates, making monthly spend difficult to predict for teams running multiple concurrent autonomous sessions.

 GitHub Copilot